priyojitDas/LADDER/README.md

 LADDER is a multimodal deep learning tool that predicts chromatin lamina association.
 It uses the DNA sequence with different genomic properties, including gene density, LINE1 density, and SINE density as input.
 The predictions made by LADDER are not cell-type specific in nature.
-LADDER also has the ability to predict the effect of different genomic structural rearrangements, such as deletions, on the lamina tethering of the surrounding region by performing _in silico_ genetic perturbations**.**
+LADDER also has the ability to predict the effect of different genomic structural rearrangements, such as deletions, on the lamina tethering of the surrounding region by performing _in silico_ genetic perturbations.

 **Dependencies and Installation**